Diels–Alder reaction: History

+While these observations hinted at the possibility of a broader class of cycloaddition reactions, they remained isolated incidents, their significance not fully appreciated at the time, with none of the researchers even trying to generalize their findings.

+It fell to Diels and Alder to synthesize these disparate threads into a coherent whole.
+Unlike the earlier researchers, they recognized the generality and predictability of the diene and dienophile combining to form a cyclic structure.
+Through their systematic investigations, exploring various combinations of dienes and dienophiles, they firmly established the "diene synthesis" as a powerful new synthetic method.
+Their meticulous work not only demonstrated the reaction's scope and versatility but also laid the groundwork for future theoretical developments, including the Woodward-Hoffmann rules, which would provide a deeper understanding of pericyclic reactions, including the Diels-Alder.

 Applications in total synthesis

 The Diels–Alder reaction was one step in an early preparation of the steroids cortisone and cholesterol.
 The reaction involved the addition of butadiene to a quinone.

 Diels–Alder reactions were used in the original synthesis of prostaglandins F2α and E2.
 The Diels–Alder reaction establishes the relative stereochemistry of three contiguous stereocenters on the prostaglandin cyclopentane core.
 Activation by Lewis acidic cupric tetrafluoroborate was required.

-A Diels–Alder reaction was used in the synthesis disodium prephenate, a biosynthetic precursor of the amino acids phenylalanine and tyrosine.
+A Diels–Alder reaction was used in the synthesis of disodium prephenate, a biosynthetic precursor of the amino acids phenylalanine and tyrosine.

 A synthesis of reserpine uses a Diels–Alder reaction to set the cis-decalin framework of the D and E rings.

 In another synthesis of reserpine, the cis-fused D and E rings was formed by a Diels–Alder reaction.
 Intramolecular Diels–Alder of the pyranone below with subsequent extrusion of carbon dioxide via a retro [4+2] afforded the bicyclic lactam.
 Epoxidation from the less hindered α-face, followed by epoxide opening at the less hindered C18 afforded the desired stereochemistry at these positions, while the cis-fusion was achieved with hydrogenation, again proceeding primarily from the less hindered face.

 A pyranone was similarly used as the dienophile in the total synthesis of taxol.
-The intermolecular reaction of the hydroxy-pyrone and α,β–unsaturated ester shown below suffered from poor yield and regioselectivity; however, when directed by phenylboronic acid the desired adduct could be obtained in 61% yield after cleavage of the boronate with 2,2-dimethyl-1,3-propanediol.
+The intermolecular reaction of the hydroxy-pyrone and α,β–unsaturated ester shown below suffered from poor yield and regioselectivity; however, when directed by phenylboronic acid the desired adduct could be obtained in 61% yield after cleavage of the boronate with neopentyl glycol.
 The stereospecificity of the Diels–Alder reaction in this instance allowed for the definition of four stereocenters that were carried on to the final product.